VBOX Manager has been developed to control the operating functions of a VBSS100SL. This section describes how to setup your vehicle with two antennas.

 VBSS100SL - Gyro assistance: VBSS100SL has an integrated gyroscope which requires the unit to be mounted flat.
 The Gyro Yaw Rate will be used in the calculated slip channels as the signal to noise ratio is much lower than the GPS derived yaw rate.
 Therefore no extra noise is added during the slip translation process.

 In section 1 on the diagram below there is a lateral offset between the primary antenna and the target area for slip measurement.
 Same again for section 2, there is a longitudinal offset.
 These offsets will need to be applied by VBOX Manager (ensure you apply the correct sign when entering the offsets).

-Each calculated slip point will require two offsets, LAT & LNG (or lateral & longitudinal), for the VBOX to calculate the channels correctly.
-Note: if the primary antenna moves the offsets will need to be measured again, for example swapping between a pitch and roll setup.
+Each calculated slip point will require two offsets, LAT and LNG (or lateral and longitudinal), for the VBOX to calculate the channels correctly.
+Note: If the primary antenna moves the offsets will need to be measured again, for example swapping between a pitch and roll setup.